appserver-io/appserver/get-started/psrs.md

 ## What is our vision

 As our `PSR's` are on a higher level that the ones maintained by `PHP-FIG` we hope, that someday we've the possiblity to merge them together and let them be maintained and extended by the PHP community.
-As `appserver.io` actually is the only infrastructure for PHP completely written in PHP, the `PSR's` will help other developers and companies to get a better understanding of how things are implemented and encourages them to work on their own, hopefully almost compatible solutions, which enables developers to deploy their applications on every `PHP Application Server` that implements that `PSR's`.
+As `appserver.io` actually is the only infrastructure (that we know) for PHP, completely written in PHP, the `PSR's` will hopefully help other developers and companies to get a better understanding of how things are implemented and encourages them to work on their own, almost compatible solutions, which enables developers to deploy their applications on every `PHP Application Server` that implements these `PSR's`.

 More information about our *PHP Standard Recommendations* will follow...